whyleee/RDB/README.md

 - Admin:
   - UI and behavior approved
   - Works in Chrome, Safari, Firefox, Edge, iPhone and Android
-- Merged to master and deployed to test
+- Merged to master and deployed to test (published from Visual Studio)
 - Moved to Done Trello column, nobody assigned

+*\* (approves and code reviews can be done by any other competent teammate)*